-How to Unjailbreak an iPhone
+How to Unjailbreak Your iPhone

-If you want to unjailbreak iPhone and uninstall Cydia apps, it will require you to do IOS restore of some kind.
+If you want to unjailbreak your iPhone and uninstall Cydia apps, it will require you to do IOS restore of some kind.
 You will have two options:

-- Complete restore of the IOS firmware in order to remove all traces of Cydia apps and tweaks.
+- Complete iPhone restore of the IOS firmware in order to remove all traces of Cydia apps and tweaks.
 This can be done through iTunes.

 iPhone jailbreak may lead to crashes and slow response over time.
 This particularly so, if you have experimented with many Cydia apps and tweaks.

 Several procedures allow you to semi-restore your iPhone to the state when it last operated optimally.
-It lets you uninstall Cydia apps and tweaks.
+It lets you uninstall Cydia apps and its tweaks.

 One of the preferred tools is called iLEX RAT, which supports iPhones running IOS firmware 5.X and above.